arthur-debiasi/trybe-front-end-starwars-planet-search/README.md

 ## 💻 Project

-Aplicação que lista e filtra os planetas do universo de Star Wars usando Context API e Hooks para controlar os estados globais.
+Application that lists and filters planets from the Star Wars universe using Context API and Hooks to control global states.

 ## 🚀 Built With